header-banner-microwave.jpg

 Can you throw away a microwave?

-So, it’s been a while since you last bought a new microwave.
-It’s probably super greasy inside from all the pasta explosions that have built up over the years.
-The buttons are probably faded and sticky, and you start thinking it might be a good idea to buy one now that there’s a big Spring sale going on.
+So, it's been a while since you last bought a new microwave.
+It is probably super greasy inside from all the pasta explosions that have built up over the years.
+The buttons are probably faded and sticky, and you start thinking it might be a good idea to buy one now that there is a big Spring sale going on.

 Your microwave still works, but I mean…the new one you’ve been eyeing is energy-saving and has 23 more functions, including a button for microwave-cooked potatoes.
 You didn’t know that was even a thing!

 So then, what do you do with your outdated microwave?
-You can’t just throw it away (HELLO, E-WASTE?), especially since the European Commission passed adopted “WEEE” in 2006.
-Recycling centres and collectors may not even take them because microwaves have electrical components that are dangerous to handle (like its capacitor), but you can check with your local collector anyway.
+You can’t just throw it away (Hello, e-waste!), especially since the European Commission passed adopted “WEEE” in 2006.
+Recycling centres and collectors may not even take them because microwaves have electrical components that are dangerous to handle (like their capacitors), but you can check with your local collector anyway.

-Before you go ahead and upgrade your microwave, you might want to take these points into consideration:
+Before you go ahead and upgrade your microwave, you might want to consider these points:

 My microwave still works